kmkr/spaden/README.md

 There is a figure of speech which is to [call a spade a spade](https://en.wikipedia.org/wiki/Call_a_spade_a_spade).
 This is (not) the reason this project is called Spaden.

-A hosted version of this project can be found [here](https://styleguide.finn.no/).
+A hosted version of this project can be found at [styleguide.finn.no](https://styleguide.finn.no/).

 [![travis status](https://api.travis-ci.org/finn-no/spaden.png)](https://travis-ci.org/finn-no/spaden)